-TIMET expects to report an operating loss in 2003 of \$5 million to \$15 million, and a net loss of \$25 million to \$35 million.
+TIMET expects its operating loss in 2003 will range from breakeven to a \$5 million loss, and its net loss in 2003 will range from \$20 million to \$25 million.

 The Company accounts for its interest in TIMET by the equity method.
 The Company's equity in earnings of TIMET differs from the amounts that would be expected by applying the Company's ownership percentage to TIMET's separately-reported earnings because of the effect of amortization of purchase accounting adjustments made by the Company in conjunction with the Company's acquisitions of its interests in TIMET.
-Amortization of such basis differences generally increases earnings (or reduces losses) attributable to TIMET as reported by the Company, and aggregated \$4.1 million and \$4.0 million in the first six months 2002 and 2003, respectively.
+Amortization of such basis differences generally increases earnings (or reduces losses) attributable to TIMET as reported by the Company, and aggregated \$6.1 million and \$5.5 million in the first nine months 2002 and 2003, respectively.

 The Company periodically evaluates the net carrying value of its long-term assets, including its investment in TIMET, to determine if there has been any decline in value below its amortized cost basis that is other than temporary and would, therefore, require a write-down which would be accounted for as a realized loss.
-At June 30, 2003, the Company's net carrying value of its investment in TIMET was \$9.15 per share compared to a NYSE market price at that date of \$32.10 per share.
+The Company's equity in losses of TIMET in the third quarter of 2002 includes a \$15.7 million impairment provision for an other than temporary decline in value of the Company's investment in TIMET.
+At September 30, 2003, the Company's net carrying value of its investment in TIMET was \$9.53 per share compared to a NYSE market price at that date of \$33.75 per share.
 The Company will continue to monitor and evaluate the value of its investment in TIMET.
-In the event the Company determines any decline in value of its investment in TIMET to the company would report a write-down at that time.
+In the event the Company determines any decline in value of its investment in TIMET Company, the Company would report a write-down at that time.